 Biodiversity and wildlife monitoring is an important component of effective conservation strategies both during development and reclamation project phases.
 Regular monitoring and research of wildlife, biodiversity and species at risk are incorporated into our management and mitigation programs to develop science-based best practices.

 Highlights of our research and monitoring programs include:

 - wildlife movement studies — including moose, wolves, and caribou;

 - assessment of bird and wildlife colonization on reclaimed land;

 - studies of vegetation performance, including plant community development and establishment, and effective soil mix.

 At our oil sands mining facilities, we have leading edge bird deterrent programs, conduct daily monitoring and continuously assess improvements in deterrent performance.

 Another key aspect of our wildlife management activities is the implementation and sharing of best practices and traditional knowledge with industry peers and Indigenous communities, to minimize human/wildlife interactions.
-By working with First Nations to maintain trapping activities, and share traditional knowledge and experience in the oil sands region, we are able to further enhance our wildlife management practices on and around Canadian Natural worksites.
+By working with First Nations and Métis local communities to maintain trapping activities, and share traditional knowledge and experience in the oil sands region, we are able to further enhance our wildlife management practices on and around Canadian Natural worksites.

 We understand that reclamation is progressive and take the necessary steps to ensure it is done right.